lineklemensen/PRJ3/docs/report/03 - Requirements/02 - Nonfunctional requirements.md

 ## Functionality {-}

 1. The car must make a request to the server for route when then action button is pressed while idle and not out on route.
-2. While idle at a destination(Waiting for pickup), the car must continue its route when the action button is pressed.
+2. While idle at a destination(Waiting for pickup), the car must continue its route when the action button is pressed, after a given waiting period.

 ## Usability {-}